iecse/OrderOfChaos_TechTatva2025/18. Wizard's Guests/Wizard'sGuests.md

    - Mother - days [4,5] - overlaps 0 quests

 The rest of the scenarios follow the same logic, always picking the **earliest day** for the required overlap.

+## Constraints
+- 1 ≤ t ≤ 100 — number of scenarios
+- 1 ≤ n ≤ $10^5$ — total number of days
+- 1 ≤ d, k ≤ n
+- 1 ≤ l_i ≤ r_i ≤ n
+- The sum of all n across all test cases does not exceed 2 × $10^5$